(Last Updated On: March 15, 2019)

 I know there are many moms out there but I can only speak for one.
 I salute all mothers.
 I don’t want to come across as selfish.
-Anyway, this is my tribute to mothers through my own.
-A true “better human being.”
+Anyway, this is my tribute to all mothers, and my own – a true “better human being.”

 Her personal philosophy was that all should come together to help those who were in need.
 This she would fervently articulate whenever she became aware of a need and she thought that no one cared to help.
 Any hint of disagreement with her reasoning concerning this irritated her immensely.